linz/topo-workflows/workflows/imagery/README.md

 This Workflow is intended for bulk imagery transfers which do not require Visual QA before publication.

 This workflow carries out the steps in the [Standardising](#Standardising) workflow, followed by the steps in the [Publish-copy](#Publish-copy) workflow.
-Then, optionally, the [Basemaps-Imagery-Import](../basemaps/README.md#imagery-import) process can be triggered by uncommenting the relevant sections of the Workflow file and supplying the appropriate extra parameters.
+Then, optionally, the [Basemaps-Imagery-Import](../basemaps/README.md#imagery-import) process can be run by uncommenting the relevant sections of the Workflow file and supplying the appropriate extra parameters.

 ## Workflow Input Parameters